 Jurisdiction

 The authority of the Academic Ombud is restricted to issues of an academic nature involving students on the one hand and faculty or administrative staff on the other, explicitly governed by Sections 4, 5, 6, 7 of the University Senate Rules.
-However, the Ombud may refer issues falling outside their jurisdiction to appropriate offices charged with the responsibility for dealing with them, , such as the Vice President for Student Affairs, or the Associate Vice President for Institutional Equity.
+However, the Ombud may refer issues falling outside their jurisdiction to appropriate offices charged with the responsibility for dealing with them, in areas such as student affairs or institutional equity .
 [SREC: 11/20/87]

 When a problem falls partly within the Ombud's jurisdiction and partly within the jurisdiction of some other office, the Ombud shall cooperate with the relevant other office in seeking a solution.
 However, the Ombud's authority in effecting a solution shall extend only to those aspects of the issue falling within the jurisdiction of that office as defined in the University Senate Rules.